kit-tm/PTP/README.md

 You can set listeners for sent and received messages.
+Please notice that executing long-running operations in a listener impacts the overall performance of PTP and should be avoided.
 After that `ptp.init()` should be called which sets up PTP and starts Tor.
 Next call `ptp.reuseHiddenService()` or `ptp.createHiddenService()` to use an existing hidden service or create a new one.
 You can now send and receive messages.
 Keep in mind that it can take some time for a hidden service to be reachable (about 1-2 minutes).